 Salaries and Compensation

-Tax consultants may be drawn into two salary category ranges of tax consultant and senior Tax consultants.
-For the calendar year 2017, the estimated average salary for tax consultants is about $65,000.00, and senior tax consultants averaged about $10,000 more per year.
+Tax consultants may be drawn into two salary category ranges of a lower- or entry-level and senior level.
+For the calendar year 2017, the estimated average salary for these consultants is about $65,000.00, and senior consultants in the field averaged about $10,000 more per year.
 The salary ranges varied by industry and location.
-The Bureau of Labor Statistics includes Accountants and Auditors in a category of tax consultants

 How do you Qualify as a Tax Consultant?